-Common Data Service for Apps
+What is Common Data Service for Apps?

-Why use the Common Data Service for Apps?
+Why use Common Data Service for Apps?

 - Easy to manage – Both the metadata and data are stored in the cloud.
 You don't need to worry about the details of how they're stored.